Silver Threads Service Staff

-Christine Hagen, Centre Receptionist
+Christine Hagen, Victoria Centre Assistant

 Christine has lived in Victoria since 2013 and has made valuable connections by volunteering and working for other senior serving agencies like James Bay New Horizons and The Glenshiel.
 Her background includes Employment Counselling, a diploma in Social Service and Admin Assistant certification.
 She has also been employed at Women’s Resource Centre, Rogers Sugar and North Shore Continuing Education.